skatejs/skatejs/README.md

 ## React Integration

-We provide an [integration layer](https://github.com/skatejs/react-integration) for React that transforms your web components into React components so that they can be used as first-class citizens within React.
+There is a [React integration library](https://github.com/webcomponents/react-integration) that allows you to write web components and convert them to react components using a single function.
+It allows you to use web components (written with any library) to be used as React components inside of React.